-Much like the skills-on-demand, access to a larger talent pool is a key draw card for small to medium organisations that have limited internal resources.
+Much like skills-on-demand, access to a larger talent pool is a key draw card for small- to medium-sized organisations that have limited internal resources.

 “When hiring an employee, you may only have access to a small, local talent pool.
 This often means you have to compromise.”